-For other adaptations the following test of resources will be applied for al referrals received on or after January 2022.
+For adaptations the following test of resources will be applied for all referrals received from the 1st April 2024.

-• For a single adaptation of a value of up to £7,000: The standard means test will be carried out and, if the applicant has a contribution of £14,000 or more towards the cost of the work, they will be ineligible for grant aid.

-• For two adaptations of a value of up to £12,000: The standard means test will be carried out and, if the applicant has a contribution of £24,000 or more towards the cost of the work, they will be ineligible for grant aid.
+- For a single adaptation of a value of up to £8,000: The standard means test will be carried out and, if the applicant has a contribution of £16,000 or more towards the cost of the work, they will be ineligible for grant aid. - For two adaptations of a value of up to £14,000: The standard means test will be carried out and, if the applicant has a contribution of £28,000 or more towards the cost of the work, they will be ineligible for grant aid.